jalimena/LLPFCCTutorial/README.md

   ```
   and then follow the **Getting started** directions explained in the README.
 In these **Getting started** directions, you will run a `cmake .. -DCMAKE_INSTALL_PREFIX=../install` command to compile the code: if it doesn't get to 100%, your code is not compiled.

+*Note that every time you start a new session, you will need to source the setup file.
+The rest of the setup steps do not need to be repeated every time, unless you need to recompile.

 3. I encourage you to read the rest of the FCCAnalyses README file as well: it explains how the FCCAnalyses software works in general.
 We will apply this software to the specific case of long-lived Heavy Neutral Leptons (HNLs).

 4. Then do `cd examples/FCCee/bsm/LLPs/DisplacedHNL/` to change to the long-lived HNL directory, where you will run the rest of this tutorial.